ibm-cloud-architecture/refarch-asset-analytics/docs/cassandra/readme.md

 * a minimum of 32GB RAM (JVM + Linux memory buffers to cache SSTable) + `memory.available` defined in Kubernetes Eviction policy + Resources needed by k8s components that run on every worker node (e.g. proxy)
 * a minimum of 8 processor cores per Cassandra Node with 2 CPUs per core (16 vCPU in a VM)
 * 4-8 GB JVM heap, recommend trying to keep heaps limited to 4 GB to minimize garbage collection pauses caused by large heaps.
+* cassandra needs local storage to get best performance.
+Avoid to use distributed storage, and prefer hostPath or localstorage.
+With distributed storage like a Glusterfs cluster you may have 9 replicas (3x Cassandra replica factor which is usually 3)

 #### Performance considerations
 Cassandra  nodes tend  to be IO bound  rather than CPU bound: